 Student of University of Oxford

-In 2014, he founded the Human Rights Society, a youth activism group, at his school, and worked with charities such as Amnesty International and Women for Women International.
+In 2014, she founded the Human Rights Society, a youth activism group, at her school, and worked with charities such as Amnesty International and Women for Women International.
 Directing human rights theatre, coordinating awareness evenings, creating a human rights journal and holding fundraisers, the group aimed to increase their peers’ knowledge of human rights issues such as LGBT rights and Black Lives Matter.
 They also conducted an extensive campaign for women’s rights, focusing especially on Afghanistan and El Salvador, and Jeevan spoke at the UPF International Women’s Day Symposium at the House of Commons in both 2015 and 2016.
 In 2016, the group were also named as one of the top 3 campaigning groups nationally at the Amnesty Youth Awards.

 Jeevan has also worked with homelessness and disability charities.
 In 2015 she was also awarded the UPF Youth Achievement Award and the Student of the Year Award.
 She is a passionate writer, but also enjoys performing in theatre and music.
 She is currently studying for a degree in French and Spanish, but eventually aspires to be an international journalist focusing on human rights and social causes.